fleetdm/fleet/docs/Using-Fleet/MDM-macOS-settings.md

 3. Run the `fleetctl apply -f <your-YAML-file-here>` command.

+> It may take up to 30 minutes for Fleet to collect and store the encryption keys from all hosts.

 ### Viewing a disk encryption key

 The disk encryption key allows you to reset a macOS host's password if you don't know it.
 This way, if you plan to prepare a host for a new employee, you can login to it and erase all its content and settings.